cessda/cessda.guidelines.public/platform/TechnicalInfrastructureOverview.md

 The Google Kubernetes Engine (GKE) is an environment for deploying containerized (i.e. Dockerized) applications.
 A Docker container provides an isolated context in which an application can run with its own environment.
 At every deployment instance, container images are built and pushed to the Google Cloud registry associated with the GCP Production project.
 Docker containers use these images when running the applications.
-This enables GKE to provide rapid application development by making it easy to deploy, update, and manage CESSDA's applications and services.
+This enables GKE to provide rapid application development by making it easy to deploy, update, and manage CESSDA's products.
-GKE can operate both in stateless mode, and also can be configured to deploy backing services like persistent volumes/storage, and even run a database in the cluster.
+GKE can operate both in stateless mode, and also can be configured to deploy backing components like persistent volumes/storage, and even run a database in the cluster.

 ![GCPMainProjectStructureSandbox](../assets/GCPMainProjectStructureSandbox.png)